AianLouise/Django-NextJS/README.md

-# TimeTrack - Simple Time Tracking System
+# WorkTally - Simple Time Tracking System

 A full-stack timekeeping system built with Django and Next.js.